 Mr Rafiq was taken to Heartlands Hospital by paramedics, where he died a week later from a hypoxic brain injury.
 A week-long inquest was told the seat was missing a bar that would have allowed him to be released by hand.

-Vue Entertainment Ltd admitted two charges at Birmingham Crown Court under the Health and Safety at Work etc. Act.
-The company pleaded guilty to failing to ensure that persons were not exposed to risk to their health and safety and failing to make a suitable and safe risk assessment between 1 January 2007 and 9 March 2018 in relation to the use of powered cinema seating.
+On 6 April 2021, Vue Entertainment Ltd admitted two charges at Birmingham Crown Court, one under the Health and Safety at Work etc. Act 1974 and one under the Management and Safety of Work Regulations 1999.
+It pleaded guilty to failing to ensure that persons were not exposed to risk to their health and safety and failing to make a suitable and safe risk assessment between 1 January 2007 and 9 March 2018 in relation to the use of powered cinema seating.

 Recording a verdict of accidental death, Birmingham coroner Emma Brown said there had been ‘missed opportunities to undertake comprehensive safety checks of the chairs.’

 “If the seat had been fitted and maintained in the correct manner, Mr Rafiq would not have died,” she said.

 Following the sentencing, a Vue statement said: “The death of Mr Rafiq saddened everybody at Vue and we remain deeply sorry for the loss suffered by his family and friends.